danielm777/ixora-rms/trunk/RMSApp/internal/packager/readme.txt

-Run package.bat to build zip files for all platforms.
+Run package.bat to build zipped files for all platforms.

-The result is generated under the 'output' folder ready for deployment: two files for each platform: with and without JRE.
+The result is generated under the 'output' folder ready for deployment.

 VER IMPORTANT: to preserve file permissions for JREs, they MUST NOT:
  - be copied to/from a non-NTFS partition